cmaksymenko/avalanchecms/environments/local/README.md

 - **pgadmin-data:** Used by the pgAdmin service, this volume maintains pgAdmin's configuration and state.

 ## Network Configuration
-A custom bridge network, `avalanche-cms` interconnects the services, facilitating secure and efficient container-to-container communication.
+A custom bridge network, `avalanchecms` interconnects the services, facilitating secure and efficient container-to-container communication.